Napster: Shutdown

+In early July 2001, Napster shut down its entire network due to the injunction.
+In mid-July, after Napster agreed to block all but a tiny fraction of unauthorized song-swapping, the 9th U.S. Circuit Court of Appeals temporarily overturned the injunction and allowed Napster to resume operations; however, the service was not restarted.

+Following the shut down, alternative decentralized methods of P2P file-sharing emerged, including Gnutella, Freenet, FastTrack, I2P, and BitTorrent.

-On July 11, 2001, Napster shut down its entire network to comply with the injunction.
-One week later, the 9th U.S. Circuit Court of Appeals temporarily overturned the order from the week before and allowed Napster to resume operations, due to Napster saying it could block all but a tiny fraction of unauthorized song-swapping.
-On September 24, 2001, the case was partially settled.
-Napster agreed to pay music creators and copyright owners a $26 million settlement for past, unauthorized uses of music, and as an advance against future licensing royalties of $10 million.
-To pay those fees, Napster attempted to convert its free service into a subscription system, and thus traffic to Napster was reduced.
-A prototype solution was tested in 2002: the Napster 3.0 Alpha, using the ".nap" secure file format from PlayMedia Systems and audio fingerprinting technology licensed from Relatable.
-Napster 3.0 was, according to many former Napster employees, ready to deploy, but it had significant trouble obtaining licenses to distribute major-label music.
-On May 17, 2002, Napster announced that its assets would be acquired by German media firm Bertelsmann for $85 million to transform Napster into an online music subscription service.
-The two companies had been collaborating since the middle of 2000 when Bertelsmann became the first major label to drop its copyright lawsuit against Napster.
-Pursuant to the terms of the acquisition agreement, on June 3 Napster filed for Chapter 11 protection under United States bankruptcy laws.
-On September 3, 2002, an American bankruptcy judge blocked the sale to Bertelsmann and forced Napster to liquidate its assets.
+In September 2001, Napster agreed to pay music creators and copyright owners a $26 million settlement for past, unauthorized uses of music, and as an advance against future licensing royalties of $10 million.
+To pay those fees, Napster attempted to convert its free service into a subscription business model using the ".nap" secure file format from PlayMedia Systems and audio fingerprinting technology licensed from Relatable.
+However, Napster was unable to obtain licenses to distribute music from major record labels.

+In May 2002, Napster signed an agreement to sell its assets to Bertelsmann for $85 million, which would relaunch Napster under a subscription business model.
+The two companies had been collaborating since October 2000 when Bertelsmann became the first major label to drop its copyright lawsuit against Napster.
+Pursuant to the terms of the acquisition agreement, in June 2002 Napster filed for bankruptcy under Chapter 11, Title 11, United States Code.

+In September 2002, a bankruptcy judge blocked the sale to Bertelsmann because he ruled the deal was tainted by a conflict of interest.
+Napster's CEO, Konrad Hilbers, was a former high-ranking executive for Bertelsmann who maintained divided loyalties during the buyout negotiation.

+Napster then appointed a Chapter 11 trustee to sell off remaining assets through an auction process, avoiding a Chapter 7 bankruptcy.

+In an article published in Rolling Stone in 2018, Kirk Hammett of Metallica upheld the band's opinion that suing Napster was the "right" thing to do.